scarf-sh/docs/docs/api.md

 #### Package permissions
 `POST https://scarf.sh/api/v1/packages/{package-id}/permissions`

-Modifies permissions for the package based on the `JSON`-encoded [PackagePermissionSetV1](#packagepermissionsetv1) in the request body.
+Modifies permissions for the package based on a single or an array of `JSON`-encoded [PackagePermissionSetV1](#packagepermissionsetv1) in the request body.

 #### PackageV1